wasmCloud/wasmcloud.com/docs/cli/claims.md

 ## `sign`

-`wash claims sign` assists you in signing a WebAssembly component by specifying some standard capabilities available in the wasmCloud environment.
-A user may also specify custom capabilities and other metadata such as expiration, tags, etc.
+`wash claims sign` assists you in signing a WebAssembly component with metadata about the component.
+Users may specify metadata such as expiration, tags, etc.

 #### Usage

 ```
-wash claims sign /path/to/wasm-module --name=component-name -q -k
+wash claims sign /path/to/wasm-module --name=component-name
 ```

 #### Options